wilgaboury/jsignal/readme.md

 });
 ```

-Asynchronous effects are internally executed in a sychronize block so that a given asynchronous effect never has it's logic executed in parallel.
+Asynchronous effects are internally executed in a synchronize block so that a given asynchronous effect never has its logic executed in parallel.
 This is done to ease the mental burden on developers when reasoning about what asynchronous reactive code is doing.

 ### Flow/Reactor/RxJava